aarai/webpack-materialize-starter/README.md

 # webpack-materialize-starter
-Starting point for building a static html site using webpack, webpack-dev-server, materialize and sass
+Starting point for building a static html site using webpack, webpack-dev-server, ejs, materialize and sass